For some bollard applications, perception is everything.

-Bollards are also commonly used in other applications where a high level of impact resistance is not required.
-Two of the most common applications involve providing lighting and secure bike parking.
-Bollards make an ideal base for pathway lighting systems.
-Many suppliers even offer solar-powered lighting bollards that can be installed without cabling or hardwiring.
-Lighting bollards provide illumination that both increases safety and heightens a site’s aesthetic appeal.
-As bike parking has become an essential component of contemporary streetscapes, many bollards now offer the additional feature of secure bike-locking arms.
-Bike bollards look similar to classic bike stands or hitching posts but usually feature a more ornate style and serve the additional function of traffic guidance.
+As bicycle parking has become an essential component of contemporary streetscapes, many bollards now offer the additional feature of secure bike-locking arms.
+Bike bollards look similar to classic bike stands or hitching posts, but usually feature a more ornate style and serve the additional function of traffic guidance.
 They are almost always created from metal and they are available in a wide variety of designs to coincide with every architectural motif.

-Bollards that do not offer a high level of impact or ram-resistance perform many helpful functions in outdoor spaces.
-From architectural highlighting to lane delineation and providing lighting for safety, non-impact-resistant bollards play a key role in the design of many contemporary streetscapes.
-The wide array of functions that non-impact resistant bollards fulfill demonstrates that these “perceived impediments to access” do not have to be able to physically stop a car to be useful.
-To learn more about the design capabilities of non-ram-resistant bollards and the many styles that are available, please visit Reliance Foundry’s online catalog of bollard solutions.
+Bollards that do not offer a high level of impact security or ram-resistance still perform many helpful functions in outdoor spaces.
+From architectural highlighting to lane delineation, they can play a key role in the design of many contemporary streetscapes.
+The wide array of services they can provide shows that these little posts do not have to be able to physically stop a car to be useful.